SummaryRead the full fact sheet

 - inflammation or swelling of the kidneys – this can be caused by conditions such as glomerulonephritis

-- diabetes – this is the most common cause of kidney disease in Australia.
+- – this is the most common cause of kidney disease in Australia.
 Damage can occur to blood vessels and nerves, even when the diabetes is well managed

-- urinary tract infections – if left untreated, a urinary tract infection may spread into the kidneys.
+- – if left untreated, a urinary tract infection may spread into the kidneys.
 It is important to see a doctor if a kidney infection is suspected, because lasting damage can occur if it is left untreated.
 Urinary tract infections are very common, particularly in women and with increasing age

-- urinary incontinence – this is uncontrolled leaking of urine from the bladder, which can increase the risk of urinary tract infections.
+- – this is uncontrolled leaking of urine from the bladder, which can increase the risk of urinary tract infections.
 Your doctor should check any problems linked to passing urine, as they may indicate more serious kidney problems or other conditions, such as an enlarged prostate in men

 - renovascular disease – fatty deposits, cholesterol, calcium and other substances are deposited in the inner lining of the arteries, causing narrowing or blockage of the renal artery.
 This affects the kidneys’ filters and reduces the blood supply to the kidneys, resulting in high blood pressure and reduced kidney function.
 This is the most common cause of kidney failure in the elderly